-Demand for CNAs is predicted to increase by 9% over the next decade and reach unprecedented levels within twenty or thirty years.
+Demand for CNAs is predicted to increase by 9% over the next decade.

 Education Duration: 0-6 Months

-There are various steps on the journey to becoming a qualified CNA.
+There are many steps to take to become a qualified CNA.

 The first is to begin training with an approved program.

-For most, it is useful to take the time and complete a longer course.
+For most, it is useful to take the time and complete a longer, more comprehensive course.

 Personal Skills Needed

-We’ve covered some of the skills needed to be a successful CNA.
+Up to this point, we’ve covered some of the skills needed to be an excellent CNA.